R0ckySu/MewtwoMegaEvo/README.md

 # MewtwoMegaEvo
 ![avatar](https://repository-images.githubusercontent.com/295927869/ddd5ba00-fb6d-11ea-9d3c-e3cd43139e62)
+##Intro
+Mewtwo is a density matrix solver based on the Von-Neumann equation, integrated with symbolic quantum gate and sequence parsing and compiling.
+Written in C++, this software is designed for very large scale qubits dynamic simulation by harnessing the power of parallelisation and job slicing for high performance computer.

-Mewtwo is a density matrix solver based on the Von-Neumann equation.
-Provided the simulator with time dependend hamiltonian and the initial states of the system, the simulator can output the time evolution of the density matrix.
+In a nutshell, by taking in the time dependend hamiltonian and the initial states of the system, the simulator can output the time evolution of the density matrix.

 ## Installation